okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Use case guidelines

 The [OIN catalog](https://www.okta.com/integrations/) organizes integrations into **Collection**, **Use Case**, **Functionality**, and **Industry** categories.
 These categories are assigned to your integration based on the supported features and functionality in your app.
 During submission, you can select more [use case](#use-cases) categories that you want to apply to your integration in the OIN catalog.
-You can select use cases from [the OIN Wizard](#use-case-selection-in-the-oin-wizard) or [the OIN Manager](#use-case-selection-in-the-oin-manager).
+You can select use cases from [the OIN Wizard](#oin-wizard-use-case-selection) or [the OIN Manager](#oin-manager-use-case-selection).

+#### Default use case and collection assignment

-The OIN team assigns the following default use case and collection categories to your integration based on supported features in your app:
+The OIN team assigns the following default use case and collection categories to integrations published in the OIN catalog:

 * The [Single Sign-On](https://www.okta.com/integrations/?category=single-sign-on) use case is assigned to your integration if it supports the OIDC or SAML 2.0 SSO protocols.
 * The [Lifecycle Management](https://www.okta.com/integrations/?category=lifecycle-management) use case is assigned to your integration if it supports the SCIM 2.0 protocol for user lifecycle management.
-* The [Apps for Good](https://www.okta.com/integrations/?category=apps-for-good) collection is assigned to your integration if your app enables your workforce to give back.
+* The [Apps for Good](https://www.okta.com/integrations/?category=apps-for-good) collection is assigned to your integration if your app enables your workforce to give back to the community.
-* The [Security Identity Integrations](https://www.okta.com/integrations/?category=okta-secure-identity) collection is assigned to your integration if it meets the criteria for the [Okta Secure Identity commitment](https://www.okta.com/secure-identity-commitment/).
+* The [Security Identity Integrations](https://www.okta.com/integrations/?category=okta-secure-identity) collection is assigned to your integration if it meets the [Okta Secure Identity commitment](https://www.okta.com/secure-identity-commitment/) criteria.
 * The [Social Login](https://www.okta.com/integrations/?category=social-login) use case is assigned for IdP integrations.

+Each integration can have a maximum of five collection and use case categories assigned.

+### OIN Wizard use case selection

+In the [OIN Wizard](/docs/guides/submit-oin-app/openidconnect/main/#oin-catalog-properties), you can select up to five of the following [use cases](#use-cases) for your integration:

+* Automation
+* Centralized Logging
+* Directory and HR Sync
+* Identity Governance and Administration (IGA)
+* Identity Verification
+* Multifactor Authentication (MFA)
+* Zero Trust

+> **Note:** Each integration can have a maximum of five collection and use case categories assigned.
+The OIN team can't assign [default use case and collection categories](#default-use-case-and-collection-assignment) if you've reached the maximum use case limit in your submission.

+### OIN Manager use case selection

+In the [OIN Manager](/docs/guides/submit-app/wfconnector/main/#app-information), you can select up to five of the following [use cases](#use-cases) for Workflows Connector or API service integrations:

+* Automation
+* Centralized Logging
+* Directory and HR Sync
+* Bot or Fraud Detection
+* Identity Governance and Administration (IGA)
+* Identity Verification
+* Lifecycle Management
+* Multifactor Authentication (MFA)
+* Risk Signal Sharing
+* Zero Trust

+> **Note:** The OIN team can't assign [default use case and collection categories](#default-use-case-and-collection-assignment) if you've reached the five use case limit in your submission.

 ### Use cases